input-output-hk/atala-prism/prism-backend/docs/connector/tickets.md

     Codebase - SDK

-11. **Extend prism-api connector module with `EncryptedAtalaMessage`**
+10. **Extend prism-api connector module with `EncryptedAtalaMessage`**

     Description:

-    SDK should have a functionality to `EncryptedAtalaMessage`, which includes encrypting and signing `AtalaMessage` with provided public and private keys
+    SDK should have a functionality to construct `EncryptedAtalaMessage`, which includes encrypting and signing `AtalaMessage` with provided public and private keys.

-    SDK should also be able deconstruct `EncryptedAtalaMessage`, which includes decrypting it and extracting raw `AtalaMessage` out of it, as well as verifying a signature.
+    SDK should also be able to deconstruct `EncryptedAtalaMessage`, which includes decrypting it and extracting raw `AtalaMessage` out of it, as well as verifying a signature.

     Codebase - SDK
     Blocked by - 10

-12. **Implement part 3,4,5 and 6 of [encryption protocol](https://github.com/input-output-hk/atala-prism/blob/master/prism-backend/docs/connector/e2e-encryption.md#steps-1)**
+11. **Implement part 3,4,5 and 6 of [encryption protocol](https://github.com/input-output-hk/atala-prism/blob/master/prism-backend/docs/connector/e2e-encryption.md#steps-1)**

     Description:

     Utilize SDK to construct and send `EncryptedAtalaMessage`

     Codebase - Management console frontend
-    Blocked by - 11
+    Blocked by - 10

-13. **Extend Issuer database to add `rValue`**
+12. **implement part 8,9,10 and 11 of [encryption protocol](https://github.com/input-output-hk/atala-prism/blob/master/prism-backend/docs/connector/e2e-encryption.md#steps-1)**

     Description:

-    Add a migration to connector backend that will add the field `rValue` to messages table, this value will be nullable and will be used to decrypt this messages

-    Codebase - Prism backend (connector)
-    Blocked by - 12

-14. **Add functionality to backend to parse `EncryptedAtalaMessage` and store it into database**

-    Description:

-    since `EncryptedAtalaMessage` is a oneof of `AtalaMessage`, there already is a handler that accepts a message and stores it into database, this functionality should be expended to accommodate new type of message, including extracting `rValue` and storing it separately

-    Codebase - Prism backend (connector)
-    Blocked by - 13

-15. **implement part 8,9,10 and 11 of [encryption protocol](https://github.com/input-output-hk/atala-prism/blob/master/prism-backend/docs/connector/e2e-encryption.md#steps-1)**

-    Description:

     Mobile wallet should parse `EncryptedAtalaMessage` extract `AtalaMessage` and handle them in the same way they are handling other messages of type `AtalaMessage`

-    Codebase - Android app and IOS app. (there will be 2 tickets in Jira for each) Blocked by - 11
+    Codebase - Android app and IOS app. (there will be 2 tickets in Jira for each)